Mummy Makeover in London

 Some women may want to have an additional procedure when they have a mummy makeover.
 The most popular addition to the mummy makeover is the labiaplasty.
 This is suitable for those who dislike the appearance of their labia minora and wish for it to be shortened.
 The surgery involves using dissection techniques to remove any excess or unwanted tissue.
 There are numerous surgical methods which can be used for a labiaplasty; the one used in your procedure will be decided on in your consultation.

-The recovery period will vary depending on which procedures you elected to have.
+The recovery period will vary depending on which procedures you opted for.

 You will be able to leave the clinic on the same day as the procedure.
 However, you will not be able to drive home and will need to have someone drive you home or arrange a chaperone.